boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 ## Outline

 - The closing of my claim
-- Dire need for obtaining SSI
+- My dire need for obtaining SSI
 - Description of documents included herein
 - Treatment: past, present, future

-## Not My Fault
+## Closed SSI Claim

 - Nancy: known several years, is great, but messed up claim at many points: mailing appeal form, not responding to N emails
 - this shows that I did everthing necessary to move claim forward